- Live Rates

 Most homeowners in the area realize that home prices are rising.
-After all, these trends have generated plenty of headlines.
-So it’s hard to miss.
-But some homeowners are still surprised to discover just how much their equity has increased.
+But some homeowners are still surprised to discover just how much their equity has increased over the years.
 If you purchased a home in Portland, Oregon several years ago, it could be worth significantly more today.
 Combined with today’s low rates, this means you could be in a good position to refinance your existing loan.

 The latest survey update from Freddie Mac shows average mortgage rates in three of the most popular loan categories, including the 30-year fixed (blue line).
 This is a 12-month chart dating back to January of last year.

 Mortgage rates are lower today than they were a year ago, though rates have been relatively stable over the last few weeks.